maverickjoy/YouTube-API/README.md

     - To fetch the latest videos you need to specify these: type=video, order=date, publishedAfter=<SOME_DATE_TIME>
     - Without publishedAfter, it will give you cached results which will be too old

+# How To Run Project

+-  Details related to project as in search query/ video tag and cron job details can be found in config file.

+- Package Run command `npm start` or `node index.js` or `nodemon`

+- Hosted Database used is Mongo created online account on Atlas Mongodb

+- API Get End Point : `http://localhost:1337/searchVideo?video_title=New York Jets`